China - Asia

 • Keep evenings flexible

-A stronger first route in Huai'an usually means one named anchor like Zhou Enlai Memorial Hall plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Huai'an usually means one named anchor like Zhou Enlai Memorial Hall plus a nearby district block in Huai'an city center, Huai'an main arrival area, and Huai'an evening base area, instead of trying to collect every highlight in one day.

 Evenings in Huai'an are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.